IRIS Hamzeh

-Hamzeh (حمزه) is a corvette serving in the Northern Fleet of the Islamic Republic of Iran Navy.
-It was originally named Chahsavar and was built as the royal yacht of Reza Shah, before being converted into a warship.
+Hamzeh (حمزه) was a corvette serving in the Northern Fleet of the Islamic Republic of Iran Navy.
+It was originally named Shahsavar and was built as the royal yacht of Reza Shah, before being converted into a warship.

 Design

-Chahsavar was noted for its special design and considered among the most luxurious yachts in the world.
+Shahsavar was noted for its special design and considered among the most luxurious yachts in the world.

 Dimensions and machinery

-The ship Chahsavar was 161 ft long at the waterline, and 177 ft overall.
+The ship Shahsavar was 161 ft long at the waterline, and 177 ft overall.
 She had a beam of 25 ft 5 in, and a depth of 16 ft 4 in while her draught was 10 ft 6 in.
 She was equipped with two seven-cylinder two-stroke cycle single-acting diesel engines, provided by Gebr.
 Stork, of Hengelo.
 This system was designed to provide 1,300 bhp for a top speed of 14 kn at 340 r.p.m.
 Additionally, she was fitted with a hoist provided by The American Engineering Company.